ecssiah/libgdx-and-jruby/README.md

     ...

 This is the example of accessing a Java class directly I was referring to before.
 Since Animation takes a libGdx Array it was easier to start with one instead of trying to convert it from a Ruby array.
+By easier, I mean I tried for a long time to do it the other way and then gave up and just looked up how to access the class directly.
+It was worth knowing anyway.
 You can also see how Ruby lets you embed a variable into a string.
 This would also work.

     frames.add(@atlas.findRegion("security1/walkLeft" + i.to_s))